Gmahajan189/Project4/README.md

 Feature Engineering: Create and select relevant features for the model.
 Model Development: Develop and train predictive models to estimate mobile phone prices.
 Model Evaluation: Evaluate the performance of the models using appropriate metrics.
-Model Tuning: Hyperparameter tuning improve accuracy.
+Model Tuning: Hyperparameter tuning to improve accuracy.
 Results Presentation: Present the findings and model performance.